-Chamber Controlling Temp: Indicated the current chamber temperature as well as the cycles temperature setpoint.
+Chamber Controlling Temp: Indicates the current step within the schedule as well as total amount of steps in the schedule.

 Chamber Controlling RH: Indicated the current chamber RH percentage as well as the cycles RH setpoint.

 Probe Readings: Displays the current temperature and RH readings of each probe within the chamber.